Kids in the Hall: Brain Candy: Reception

-On Rotten Tomatoes it has a score of 44% based on reviews from 39 critics.
-On Metacritic it has a score of 55% based on reviews from 23 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, it has a score of 44% based on reviews from 39 critics.
+On Metacritic, it has a score of 55% based on reviews from 23 critics, indicating "mixed or average reviews".

 Siskel and Ebert were split, and they had a heated disagreement over Brain Candy on their weekly review show: Gene Siskel gave the movie three-and-a-half stars, calling the movie "audacious, clever, very funny" and predicted it would become a midnight cult film; Roger Ebert claimed that he did not laugh once during the screening and found it "awful, terrible, dreadful, stupid, idiotic, unfunny, labored, forced, painful, bad."

-Janet Maslin of The New York Times called it "[nothing] more than a sloppy showcase for the group's costume-changing tricks."
+Janet Maslin of The New York Times called the film "[nothing] more than a sloppy showcase for the group's costume-changing tricks."

 Edward Guthmann at The San Francisco Chronicle, called Brain Candy "a splendid showcase for their diverse, frisky talents."

-It was also nominated for Most Painfully Unfunny Comedy at the 1996 Stinkers Bad Movie Awards but lost to Bio-Dome.
+Marc Savlov of The Austin Chronicle called it "one long sketch that never seems to rocket off into the inspired heights of lunacy the series maintained so well".

 The film suffered poor box office returns.
-This was turned into a plot device in the opening episode of the 2022 Amazon Prime Video series.
+This was turned into a plot device in the opening episode of the 2022 Amazon Prime Video revival series of The Kids in the Hall.
 As the first episode opens, the movie is under a curse because of its poor sales.
 With the purchase of a VHS copy at a garage sale, the movie finally breaks even; the curse is lifted, the Kids are exhumed, and the new series begins.

 The Kids themselves have expressed mixed feelings over the finished product, most notably on the behind-the-scenes DVD of their 2000 tour, Same Guys, New Dresses.
 The troupe took a four-year hiatus after Brain Candy's release, though the break-up was already in motion even before filming was underway.

-In 2014 the troupe reunited to perform a live reading of the film's screenplay at the Toronto Sketch Comedy Festival.
+In 2014, the troupe reunited to perform a live reading of the film's screenplay at the Toronto Sketch Comedy Festival.

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.